 3. What do we need to communicate with others?

-This could be telling it like it is (responsibly, and making it accessible), as well as sharing what we’re working toward and how that will impact our audience.
+This could be telling it like it is (responsibly, and making it accessible), as well as highlighting what we’re working toward and how that will impact our audience.

-4. Do we have the tools to communicate effectively while in-person meetings are impossible?
+4. Do we have the tools to communicate effectively while in-person connections are impossible?

 5. How quickly can we get a robust, smooth process in place?